Sumit-123singh/AI-Medical-Report-Analyzer-Agent/README.md

 Improves patient understanding

-👉 The same report is processed differently based on the selected mode.
+👉 The same medical report is processed differently based on the selected mode.

 🌍 Multilingual Support (India-Focused)